When you embed a YouTube or any other 3rd party video, your visitor's browser will need to make a number of extra requests to render your page.

 By doing so you will first of all get rid of unnecessary server requests and speed up your site.
 These requests will be made only when the video is actually played.

-The second benefit is a nice crisp video cover with a big button (you'll have to make it) in place of whatever that thing is we get from YouTube.
-Your videos will get more views!
+The second benefit is a nice crisp video cover with a big button (you'll have to make it) if that's what you prefer in place of a regular video thumbnail.
+Or simply use a screenshot of your video.

 If you want to make your site blazing fast in under 2 hours, sign up for my full WordPress Speed Secrets video tutorial.